jropinion/content/blog_content/red_roses.md

 As his father before him, the gardener had a son.
 Because the gardener was still young, he let his son go off to school to learn botany, hoping the information learned at university would allow his son to take the garden to new heights.

 His son returned from school very excited.
-The first thing he did when he got back from school is tell his dad that he knew how to fix the red rose population.
+The first thing he did when he got back from school was tell his dad that he knew how to fix the red rose population.

 “Dad, the red roses need water.”